Nelitarnia/WO3U-speedrun-guide/character-notes.md

 Using the air charge attack can be a bit tricky at first.
 If you mess up your timing, Xingcai will start her downsmash which makes you lose a lot of height.
 Still, learning to use it is essential for getting the most out of your infinite jumps with this character.

 All of this makes her the most reliable infinite jump team member in the game, good for any kind of a situation.
 There's rarely any reason not to use her as the other infinite jump character whenever she's available.

-### Top angled glitch

-Xingcai is able to bypass even thick walls very quickly by using either her ground or air special.
-Musou and C5 also work for medium-thick walls, although both of these options are slower.

-As a side note, she becomes unable to infinite jump effectively while angled because the forward movement in her air special makes her lose all her height.

 ### Good speed movement